udbhavtripathi/udbhavtripathi/README.md

-Here are some ideas to get you started:

 Welcome to my Profile.
-This is an overview of all the work I did and I'm planning to do.
+This is an overview of all the work I did:

 ## 🔭 About Me
 Hi!
 I’m Udbhav Tripathi and I work on Generative AI.
 I am particularly interested in applications of Computer vision, RL, NLP and Time series analysis.
 I have a strong background in mathematics, statistics, and computer science, and I have worked on developing algorithms and models for various applications.
 I am passionate about exploring the potential of these technologies and pushing the boundaries of what is possible in the field of AI.
 Currently I am working as a Data Scientist at [Unnati Agri](https://unnatiagri.com/)